desirable-objects/vudash/README.md

 # vudash
 A dashboard like dashing, but written in node, with less bumf.
+I *really* don't care how it's pronounced.

 <img src="docs/screenshot.png" style="width: 90%" alt="Vudash" title="Vudash" />